 - Sanitation is important: remove low-growing weeds, debris, rocks, and any other object slugs may hide beneath.

-- Use floating row cover to protect seedlings.
+- Use row cover to protect seedlings.

 - Encourage predators: toads, birds, turtles, predaceous beetles.